Stamp Duty Changes: A homebuyer’s guide

 The previous Government had temporarily increased the thresholds for stamp duty, meaning no stamp duty was payable on a larger portion of a property price.
 This was to help boost the housing market by reducing some of the costs associated with moving home.

-However, from 1st April 2025, stamp duty rates will change meaning lower thresholds and more stamp duty to pay.
+However, from 1st April 2025, stamp duty rates changed meaning lower thresholds and more stamp duty to pay.
 That’s where we come in!
 For a limited time, our Stamp Duty Contribution could help you save thousands on your move to your dream Anwyl home.

-The current threshold above which stamp duty is paid on homes in England is £250,000 for movers replacing their main residence and £425,000 for first time buyers.
-Those thresholds are due to change from April 1 when they’ll reduce to £125,000 and £300,000 respectively.
+The current threshold above which stamp duty is paid on homes in England is £125,000 for movers replacing their main residence and £300,000 for first time buyers.

 How to work out how much stamp duty you’ll pay

-You can use the stamp duty calculator on the government website to help work out how much stamp duty you’ll pay before March 31, 2025 or from April 1, 2025.
+You can use the stamp duty calculator on the government website to help work out how much stamp duty you’ll pay.
 You may want to add the cost of stamp duty onto your mortgage, but be aware that you’ll pay interest on this.
 It’s important you make an informed decision about how much you can afford to pay for a home.
 We can put you in touch with independent financial advisers with access to the entire mortgage market.

 FAQs